tutla53/dc-motor/README.md

 # DC Motor PID Control
 DC Motor Speed and Position Control with Raspberry Pi Pico RP2040 and `embassy-rs` 🦀.
-This is the framework to write a firmware code with communication and storage feature.
-In this repo we use `Python` to communicate with the firmware API via serial communication.
+This is the framework to write a firmware code with USB communication and flash storage feature.
+We use `Python` to communicate with the firmware API via serial communication.
 It's possible to scale up the project with another applications.

 ## Features
 The table below shows the firmware features: